-- 1. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - a.
-Immediate defibrillation in witnessed arrest. - b.
+- 1. Perform Initial Treatment / Universal Patient Care Protocol and follow the proper protocol for medical management based on clinical presentation. - Immediate defibrillation in witnessed arrest. - b.
 IO placement requires MCP Order.

 - d.
 Confirm effectiveness of CPR during resuscitative effort. - 2.
 Defibrillate at 2 joules/kg. - 3.
 If no conversion after two (2) minutes of CPR: - a.
 Defibrillate at 4 joules/kg and repeat two (2) minutes of CPR. - b.
-If no conversion, defibrillate again at 4 joules/kg. - c.
-If no conversion, establish airway and IV/IO access and administer Epinephrine (1:10,000) 0.01 mg/kg IV/IO, or Epinephrine (1:1000) 0.1 mg/kg down ET tube. - d.
+If no conversion, defibrillate again at 4 joules/kg. - If no conversion, establish airway and IV/IO access and administer Epinephrine (1:10,000) 0.01 mg/kg IV/IO. - d.
 If no conversion, within 30 60 seconds defibrillate at 4 joules/kg. - e.
 If no conversion, continue Epinephrine every 3 5 minutes and administer Lidocaine 1 mg/kg IV/IO or Amiodarone 5 mg/kg IV/IO.

 - f.
 If no conversion, defibrillate again at 4 joules/kg. - g.
 If no conversion, repeat Lidocaine 1 mg/kg IV/IO or Amiodarone 5 mg/kg IV/IO. - h.
-If no conversion, defibrillate at 4 joules/kg.
+If no conversion, defibrillate at 4 joules/kg. - i.
+If no conversion, continue to alternate drug therapy with defibrillation and contact Medical Command.